-The work at the retreat consists of gardening, planting, harvesting vegetables, maintenance of farm and buildings, carpentry of what the community needs, cleaning public spaces, preparing food and cooking.
+The work at the retreat consists of preparing food, cooking, gardening, planting, forest work, animal care, harvesting vegetables, maintenance of the farm and buildings, carpentry of what the community needs, cleaning public spaces etc.

 We work at a leisurely pace and let the hands do the work that is in front of us, while we observe the mind and feel the movements of the body, the air against the skin and the feet against the ground.
-We work in groups or alone, 4 hours daily from Monday to Saturday.
+We work in groups or alone, aware of our thoughts, words and actions.
 Sunday we rest from work.

 - Thich Nhat Hanh

 An important part of our community is the practice of Silence.
 We ask everyone to take part in this practice.
 The silence is very healing and a unique opportunity to calm down mental activity and observe what is happening in our minds and in our bodies.